archana-rg/ml-practical-apps/classifiers_perf/README.md

 ![alt text](images/poly_roc.png)

 ## 6.0 Deployment
-The tuned DecisionTree Classifier has the highest AUC score and train time is reasonable.
-This model can be deployed to predict if a customer would sign up for term deposit.
-Logistic Regression is a close second.
-Support Vector Machine took long train times with no significant improvement in any of the performance metrics.
+The tuned DecisionTree Classifier and the Logistic Regression have the highest AUC score and train time is reasonable.
+Between these two models, LogisticRegression has much lesser train time and did not require much hyperparameter tuning.Support Vector Machine took long train times with no significant improvement in any of the performance metrics.
+Hence, LogisticRegression is a good choice for this task.

 The top features that influence the outcome are as follows:
 1. Nation's Employment Variance Rate